 Script Control of the PasswordGenerator

-In addition to creating passwords using the program's graphical user interface, the PasswordGenerator also offers the option of generating passwords within scripts or via the command line.
+In addition to creating passwords using the program's graphical user interface, the PasswordGenerator in its desktop version also offers the option of generating passwords within scripts or via the command line.
 We will explain how this works in the following.

 - How to start the Password Generator in Batch Mode